rnajena/sugar/docs/src/tutorial_fts.rst

     {type} {start}{strand} {len} {meta}

-This example prints the the first 5 features of a sample GFF file included in the package:
+The following example prints the the first 5 features of the sample GFF file included in the package.
+This file can be read by calling .read_fts() without any arguments.

 .. runblock:: pycon